 Meet the technical standards listed below, as judged by the Group Training Officer;

-Successfully pass a standard ASRC FTM written test and complete the standard ASRC FTM skills evaluation checklist, as verified by the Group Training Officer;

-Be proposed for membership by the Group Training Officer at a group business meeting and receive a simple majority of the vote.

-Have successfully completed the following FEMA Courses:
+Have successfully completed the following courses:

 IS-200, ICS for Single Resources and Initial Action Incidents

-Have successfully completed the following courses:

 IS 5 an Introduction to Hazardous Materials, NFPA 472 HazMat Awareness and/or OSHA 1910.120(Q)(6)(i), HazMat Awareness Training or equivalent

-Department of Interior B-3 Combination Helicopter/Airplane Safety or equivalent
+Interagency Aviation Training (Department of Interior/Forest Service) A-100 Basic Aviation Safety or equivalent

 Bloodborne Pathogens Awareness or equivalent (All medical providers at the First Responder level or higher are considered to have the equivalent training for this requirement).

-Hold a current American National Red Cross Standard First Aid card or equivalent, or higher certification.
+Hold a current First Aid certification, as outlined in the ASRC medical guidelines.

-Hold a current AHA CPR for Health Care Provider certification, or equivalent.
+Hold a current CPR certification, as outlined in the ASRC medical guidelines.

+Submit a completed FTM PTB to the Group Training Officer.

+Successfully pass written and practical examinations administered by ASRC Examiner(s).
+Please reference the ASRC Credentialing Policy Manual for additional detail.

 Field Team Members must meet annual continuing education requirements and maintain skills proficiency by participating in a minimum of six training sessions and respond to a minimum of two incidents per year.

-B. Recertification
+Recertification

-Field Team Members must meet the following recertification requirements every three calendar years following their date of initial certification:
+Field Team Members must meet the following recertification requirements every three calendar years following their date of initial certification.
+There are two pathways for recertification, both overseen by the ASRC Credentialing Board, and applicants may select whichever path best suits their needs:

-Document participation for a minimum of 6 SAR missions that are ground SAR incidents for either missing persons or missing aircraft.
+Document participation in six training sessions annually and document response to a minimum of two incidents per year that are ground SAR incidents for either missing persons or missing aircraft.
 Simulations may be counted toward re-certification requirements.

-Hold a current American National Red Cross Standard First Aid card or equivalent, or higher certification.
+Hold a current First Aid certification, as outlined in the ASRC medical guidelines.

-Hold a current AHA CPR for Health Care Provider certification, or equivalent.
+Hold a current CPR certification, as outlined in the ASRC medical guidelines.

 The review cycle period shall begin the first January of the year following the initial certification.

-Document successful completion of training across the entire range of ASRC training standards for the level of certification the member wishes to retain.
-Based on the member’s documentation and any other means such as, but not limited to, testing, the GTO must validate and certify1 that the member has successfully demonstrated proficiency for each of the following training areas listed in the ASRC training standards under “Knowledge and Performance Specifications” (FTM).
+The core focus of recertification is to ensure continued proficiency in each of the following training areas as listed herein under “Knowledge and Performance Expectations” (FTM).
+Proficiency will be determined through either a recertification practical examination or continuing education credits.
+Please reference the ASRC Credentialing Policy Manual for additional detail.

 SAR Operations